yuno-payments/yuno-docs/reference/Recipients API/recipients/the-recipient-object.md

 metadata:
   robots: index
 ---

 This object represents a recipient who will receive part of a [split payment](doc:split-payments-marketplace).
-Represents a seller's account within your marketplace.
+It represents a seller's account within your marketplace.
 The split allows you to disperse the money of a purchase in your marketplace directly to the seller's account while your commission goes to your marketplace account.

 ## Attributes

 <HTMLBlock>{`

 <div>
   <div class="yuno">
     <p><strong><code>id</code></strong> <small>string</small>